OXID-eSales/developer_documentation/development/modules_components_themes/module/certification/software_quality.rst

     In the template, you are only allowed to do the assignment for widgets and do includes for the Javascript files you need.

-To include Javascript files in the frontend, use:
+To include Javascript files in the frontend, use the following expression:

 .. code:: php